Ukraine in the Eurovision Song Contest 2019

-Ukraine originally planned to participate in the Eurovision Song Contest 2019 with the song "Siren Song" written by Hanna Korsun and Mikhail Busin.
-The song was performed by Maruv, which is the artistic name of singer Hanna Korsun.
-The Ukrainian broadcaster National Public Broadcasting Company of Ukraine (UA:PBC) organised a national final in collaboration with commercial broadcaster STB in order to select the Ukrainian entry for the 2019 contest in Tel Aviv, Israel.
+Ukraine was set to be represented at the Eurovision Song Contest 2019.
+The Ukrainian participating broadcaster, Public Broadcasting Company of Ukraine (UA:PBC), organised the national final Vidbir 2019, in collaboration with commercial broadcaster STB, in order to select its entry for the contest.
+The winner of Vidbir was the song "Siren Song", written by Hanna Korsun and Mikhail Busin, and performed by Korsun herself under her stage name Maruv.
+However, UA:PBC announced its withdrawal from the contest after Maruv refused to sign her participation agreement, and following failed attempts of internally select a representative among other competing artists in the national final.

 The national selection consisted of two semi-finals, held on 9 and 16 February 2019, and a final, held on 23 February 2019; eight entries competed in each semi-final with the top three from each semi-final advancing to the final.
-In the final, "Siren Song" performed by Maruv was selected as the winner following the combination of votes from a three-member jury panel and a public televote.
+The winner was selected following the combination of votes from a three-member jury panel and a public televote.
 Ukraine was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2019.
-However, UA:PBC announced its withdrawal from the contest on 27 February after Maruv refused to sign her participation agreement, as well as failed attempts of internally selecting a representative among other competing artists in the national selection.